jpoly1219/go-leetcode/README.md

 # go-leetcode

 A clone of Leetcode written in Go and SvelteKit.
+I wanted to see if I could reverse-engineer a popular web app with complicated internals.
+The goal of this side project was to learn how to use Go for backend development, SvelteKit and TailwindCSS for scaffolding the frontend, learn a new database, and understand how Docker and Docker Compose works.

 ## Languages and Tools Used:
 - `go`